Asbestos / Mesothelioma

 By taking this fight to the Supreme Court and winning, Baron & Budd protected the rights of present and future individuals who are harmed by asbestos.

 To protect themselves from lawsuits, many asbestos manufacturers filed for bankruptcy.
 In some instances, trust funds were set up to compensate people who were harmed by the company’s asbestos products.
 But the establishment of these trusts requires enormous negotiation skills and experience.

 Baron & Budd has been instrumental in negotiating bankruptcy trusts.
 Founder Russell Budd led the negotiation of the 2002 Halliburton $4 billion national asbestos trust fund.
-This trust fund can now be accessed by individuals all over the United States, even if they are not clients of Baron & Budd, and has provided compensation for countless injured people.
+This trust fund can now be accessed by individuals all over the United States for mesothelioma claims, even if they are not clients of Baron & Budd, and has provided compensation for countless injured people.

 The agreement reached between Halliburton and Baron & Budd created the largest asbestos trust fund of its kind anywhere in the world.

-The law in some states allows people with prior asbestos claims to pursue a second lawsuit to recover additional funds for health issues that might develop later–such as a case of asbestosis later developing into mesothelioma.
+The law in some states allows people with a prior asbestos settlement to pursue a second lawsuit to recover additional funds for health issues that might develop later, such as a case of asbestosis later developing into mesothelioma.
 This wasn’t, however, the case in Texas prior to 2000.
 Texas law did not allow people to file a second asbestos-related lawsuit.
 That’s when Baron & Budd stepped in.

 The case went all the way to the Texas Supreme Court, which ruled that a person who previously achieved compensation for an asbestos-related disease should have the opportunity to pursue additional compensation if they are later diagnosed with mesothelioma.